jupyterlab/jupyterlab-telemetry/design.md

    clear to the user what is being collected, and possibly ways to turn it off.
 We could possibly let admins configure opt-in / opt-out options.
-In some cases, we may wish to store consent information separately from event data (this is commondly done in human subjects research), so the API should use a separately configured store for this information.
+In some cases, we may wish to store consent information separately from event data (this is commonly done in human subjects research), so the API should use a separately configured store for this information.

-   By providing an API with a reference UI, a consent process can be integrated into a variety of views into Jupyter ecosystem products (e.g., JupyterHub, JupyterLab, Binder) as well as "independent" projects like Nteract, Stencila, or Gigantum, or even completely distinct projects like Theia or RStudio.
+   The "consent and information" API should provide a reference UI that can be integrated with various Jupyter-related applications (e.g. JupyterHub, JupyterLab, Binder, Nteract, Stencila, Gigantum, etc.) and non-Jupyter applications (e.g.
+   RStudio and Theia).

 ## Open questions